collective/collective.saml2/README.rst

 1. Go to ZMI Plone root and then acl_users.
 2. Add a "Saml integrated simple spsso plugin (integrated spsso)" object.
-Call it "saml2sp".
+Call it `saml2sp`.
 Again id doesn't really matter.
 3. You can use the defaults.
 Save.
 4. Click the "activate tab" and activate each PAS plugin.
-5. Click 'Challenge' in the Activate tab and ensure saml2sp is the top plugin.
+5. Click 'Challenge' in the Activate tab and ensure `saml2sp` is the top plugin.
-   This ensure that if a user is required to login the saml2 plugin will be used and the user will be directed to select a IdP to login via.
-Otherwise Plone's normal login page will display.
+   This means that if an UnAuthorized exception is thrown in Plone the saml2 plugin will be used and the user will be directed to select a IdP to login via.
+If this isn't done Plone's normal login page will display and the only way to instigate a SAML login sequence is via the explicit login url.
+The explicit login url in this case would be 'acl_users/saml2sp/login'.
 6. (optional) Create a new login link.
 Plone's default login link in personal tools goes direct to the cookie based authentication form /login.
 Instead create a page in the base of your site called /loggedin.